List of Hilary Duff concert tours: Dignity Tour

-The Dignity Tour is the fourth concert tour by Hilary Duff in support of her fourth album Dignity.
+The Dignity Tour is the fourth concert tour by Hilary Duff in support of her fourth studio album Dignity.
 Tickets for most of the leg sold out prior to the show.
-The tour began in Los Angeles, California on July 28, 2007, and closed in Melbourne, Australia at Rod Laver Arena on February 3, 2008.
+The tour began on July 28, 2007, and closed in Melbourne, Australia at Rod Laver Arena on February 3, 2008.

 Concert video

 Filming of the Dignity Tour took place on August 15, 2007, at Gibson Amphitheatre.
 In 2010, it was released exclusively on the U.S. iTunes Store.
 However, most likely due to copyright laws, the iTunes video does not include the performances of any cover songs including "Our Lips Are Sealed" and "Love Is A Battlefield".
-As a result, Never Stop was also edited out of the footage because it samples "Major Tom (Coming Home)".
+As a result, "Never Stop" was also edited out of the footage because it samples "Major Tom (Coming Home)".